pointtonull/888/README.md

 # Quick Restful API

+## About this Implementation

+This is a coding kata.
+I an following a somewhat iflexible specification.
+With this limits of freedom I chose to persist on DynamoDB and to implement using serverless approach (API Gateway and Lambda Functions).

+It is deployed in https://z68mz9mv95.execute-api.eu-west-1.amazonaws.com/api/ It's root returns a valid Swagger object.
+So, to explore/test a swagger explorer can be pointed to it.

 ## The main functional areas are:

 - Manage data about sporting events to allow users to place bets.